-Whether because of fear, reluctance or a combination of both – many parents adamantly refuse to move to assisted living.
-Although we, as their children, are concerned for their health and only have the best intentions for their well-being, it can come across as irritating or offensive if we don’t openly communicate this to our parents early on.
+Whether because of fear, reluctance or both — many parents adamantly refuse to move into assisted living.
+We, as their children, are concerned for their health and only have the best intentions for their well-being, but it can come across as irritating or offensive if we don’t openly communicate this to our parents early on.

 Learn more about how to convince a parent to make the move into assisted living by creating an open communication channel with them, before it’s too late.

-Why You Should Discuss a Move to Assisted Living with Your Parents
+Discussing a Move into Assisted Living with Your Parents

 Watching our parents as they age into frail versions of their once fit and resilient selves is difficult.
 But, even more distressing, is how we allow our aging parents to live without assistance — possibly risking their health, should they unrealistically try to care for themselves the rest of their lives.

 Many of us know that we need to have the conversation with our parents about their future plans, but can’t bring ourselves to discuss them having an in-home caregiver or making a move into assisted living until a crisis occurs.
 By then, it’s too late, and if we use the emergency to address the issue with our parents, they can still refuse and resist a move.

 This is why it is of the utmost importance for us to create an open communication channel and have a discussion with our parents as early and as often as possible, about their move to assisted living.

 What Experts Recommend Doing to Convince a Parent to Move into Assisted Living